cloudtostreet/policies/employee-access-control.md

 ### Changing roles or responsibilities

-TODO ask Rohan

 Terminated employees must have their accounts disabled within 1 business day of termination.
-The procedure for revoking access is documented [here](TODO).
+Where possible, the account data should be retained.
+The full procedure for revoking access is documented in the Offboarding Checklist document available on Google Drive.